-According to the Organization for Economic Cooperation and Development (OECD), a growing number of national governments is engaged in developing financial education strategies.
-The social and economic implications of long-term low financial education index of much of the world´s population have led governments to create specific policies especially starting in 2008.
+According to the Organization for Economic Cooperation and Development (OECD), a growing number of national governments are engaged in developing financial education strategies.
+The long-term social and economic implications of the low level of financial education of a large part of the world’s population have led governments to create specific policies especially since 2008.

-The existence of a national financial literacy strategy favors the promotion of the issue in the country and creates guidelines to mark specific initiatives, whether of the State, private initiative or civil society.
-The strategy becomes the main reference for laws, public policies and multi-sectoral programs, helping to generate broad mobilization.
-In 2013, 45 countries of different income levels created a national financial education strategy or advanced in projects related to the issue.
+The existence of a national financial education strategy favors the promotion of the theme in the country and creates guidelines to guide concrete initiatives, be it of the State, private initiative or civil society.
+The strategy becomes the main reference for laws, public policies and multisectoral programs, contributing to generate ample mobilization.
+In the year 2017, 60 countries of different levels of income have a national financial education strategy or have advanced in projects related to the subject.

-Global and regional forums such as the G20 and the Asia-Pacific Economic Cooperation (APEC) have recognized the importance of national financial education efforts to sustain the economic and financial stability and inclusive social development.
-Within the framework of the G20 countries, in particular, the national strategies for financial education have proliferated.
-About half of them have already developed a strategy: Australia, Brazil, Japan, Netherlands, South Africa, Spain, United Kingdom and United States.
+Global and regional forums such as the G20 and Asia-Pacific Economic Cooperation (APEC) have already recognized the importance of national financial education efforts to sustain economic-financial stability and inclusive social development.
+In the context of the G20 countries, in particular, national financial education strategies have proliferated.
+About half of them have already developed a strategy: Australia, Brazil, Japan, Holland, South Africa, Spain, United Kingdom and United States.

-Research on the status of Financial Education in Latin America
+Research on the situation of Financial Education in Latin America

-Countries already offering their national strategies or their projects in development on the web:
+Countries that have already made available their National Strategies or their projects under development on the web: